sean-maclane/cpsc-449-group-c-project/RUNBOOK.md

 -------------------------
 API Specification Testing
 -------------------------
 Follow the setup instructions above before testing.
-You will need to be in the virtual env and have run the given pip command.
+You will need to be in the virtual env and have installed all the dependencies.

 These tests automatically create their own server instance and database, and remove them when complete.
 You do not need to be running an existing server for them to work.